carpentries/instructor-training/episodes/20-checkout.md

 Extensions may be granted for any reason up to 1 year from your training date.

+> ## Be The Expert: Checkout Q & A
+>
+> In small groups, read and discuss one of the three checkout procedures described on this page. (https://carpentries.github.io/instructor-training/20-checkout/index.html if you are viewing this text elsewhere)
+> Make notes in the Etherpad and when you are done, report back to the full group about the requirements for that stage of the process.
+> What points do you think it is most important or helpful for people to remember?
+What questions do you still have about the checkout process?
+>
+> This exercise should take about 5 minutes.
+{: .challenge}

 ## 1. Lesson Contributions

 ### Keep It Simple!